Carux To Showcase Cutting-Edge Automotive Innovations At Las Vegas

-LAS VEGAS, USA - Media OutReach Newswire - 3 January 2024 - CarUX, a subsidiary of Innolux, with the ambition "More than Display, and Far Beyond," will establish a new benchmark for automotive interior products from January 9th to 12th in Las Vegas, USA.
-The company will showcase the latest and groundbreaking automotive display product technology, embracing the developments in smart cabins that focus on safety, practicality and entertainment.
+(MENAFN- Media OutReach Newswire) LAS VEGAS, USA - Media OutReach Newswire - 3 January 2024 - Emphasizing the core concept of "More than Display, and Far Beyond," CarUX, a subsidiary of Innolux, will showcase the world's first Privacy technology and InvisiView hidden displays, among other latest breakthrough automotive display products and technologies, in Las Vegas, U.S., from January 9 to 12.
+CarUX aims to establish a new benchmark for automotive interior products to embrace the trends and developments of security, practicality, and recreation of smart cockpits.

 CarUX developed the Pixiu 3 premium by utilizing Innolux's exclusive Micro LED technology

-CarUX is committed to advancing design aesthetics and showcases the latest product concept, 'InvisiView.'
-As the proportion of automotive displays in vehicles increases, integration with other interior components becomes crucial when the display is not in use.
-Concealing the display allows passengers to transition and find serenity between 'motion' and 'stillness' during the ride.
+Evolution of Automotive Aesthetics: InvisiView, Delivering the World's First Wood Grain Hidden Display and Translucent Leather Display

+CarUX is dedicated to improving design aesthetics.
+The company's latest product concept " InvisiView ," showcases the integration of a display and automotive interior decoration since it only presents images and information when interacting with users.
+It aims to achieve a hidden display effect and eliminate the coldness of a pure black screen, thereby enhancing in-car aesthetic design and user experience quality.

-To realize this concept, CarUX collaborates with suppliers to develop four solutions in two categories.
-The first category involves applying various textures to the display's surface, including real tree bark, wood grain in glass and leather.
-Despite the different textures, the display delivers satisfactory visual performance in use.
-The second category leverages the display's structure and coatings to simulate textured qualities, creating a visually pleasing illusion, enhancing the overall experience.
+To achieve this concept, CarUX teamed up with suppliers to develop four solutions in two categories.
+The first category involves integrating different textures to the surface of the display, including real tree bark, wood grain, and leather.
+This is to overcome the differences of textures while presenting the outstanding visual performance of displays.
+The second category utilizes the structure and coating of displays to simulate the properties of textures, creating a perfectly comprehensive visual experience.

+CarUX has released the world's first " 12 Woodoo Hidden Display ."
+Real veneers can be integrated into automotive interiors, allowing the display to be concealed behind the veneers.
+Additionally, people can enjoy the wood grain decoration when the screen is not in use, thus elevating the diversity, visual comfort, aesthetics, and expressiveness of cockpit interior designs.
+CarUX has also released the world's first " 10 Transparent Lather Display ."
+Integrating translucent leather and atmosphere light sources, the display can still function normally and have touch functions through the leather.
+This development aims to bring people into a new design area of automotive hidden panels.
+As for the " 13-inch Tanuki ," it utilizes Inno-gallery technology and offers outstanding features, including the ability to present the texture of special materials and ultra-low specular reflectance.
+It aims to prevent dizziness caused by external environmental light and present perfect details of textures to deliver their color and sheen, thereby improving the in-car visual experience and comfort.

 Hashtag: #Innolux